 – Left untreated, the disease may persist for 6 weeks to 2 years.

-Clinical diagnosis of trachoma is based on the presence of two of the following signs: lymphoid follicles on the ...
+Clinical diagnosis of trachoma is based on the presence of ...